Assisted Literature Searches

 Once you’ve conducted your search, you’ll want to read the full text of the references.

 The library also provides a document supply service and can obtain the full text of any articles or books you need that are not available online.
 Log in to our system, BASEdoc, to request full text articles.
-The account is linked to your main library record so you don’t need to remember two lots of login details.

 This is a free service, with the exception of articles from the British Library for which there is a limit per individual; please contact the library for more information and consider including these costs into any research grant applications you submit.